teplovDiman/kit/README.md

 1. When you run `gradle build` task, the second steps will performed:
    * `gradle build` task combine several default inner gradle tasks.
 Among other, it will perform several custom tasks.
 Such as:
-     * `copyDBScripts` will copy all sql-scripts from `./data` to `./build/resources/main` directory.
-These scripts are expected by Flyway for run it's against a database;
      * `copyDockerfile` will copy DockerFile from `./container/docker` to `./build/libs` directory.
 This file contains the instructions for a docker to build the Kit application image;
      * Especial inner and non-default task is `composeUp`, which one added to gradle by plugin [com.avast.gradle.docker-compose](https://github.com/avast/gradle-docker-compose-plugin).
        This plugin is responsible for starts the application and waits till all containers become healthy and all exposed TCP ports are open (so till the application is ready);